Diabetes-Related Foot Conditions

 Depending on how severe the infection is, your healthcare provider may recommend hospitalization.
 Sometimes amputation is necessary to prevent infection from spreading to other parts of the body.

-How can I reduce my risk of diabetic foot pain?
+How can I reduce my risk of diabetes-related foot pain?

-To avoid hyperglycemia and diabetic neuropathy, you should control blood sugar carefully.
+To avoid hyperglycemia and diabetes-related neuropathy, you should control blood sugar carefully.

-You can also reduce the risk of diabetic foot problems by:
+You can also reduce the risk of diabetes-related foot problems by:

 - Checking your feet every day for any changes.
 Don’t forget to look between your toes.
 Ask someone for help or use a mirror if needed.